 A new construction pier and workers quarters were built adjacent to the caisson, and the crew had filled the cylinder with concrete to within three feet of the top of its fifth course when the unthinkable happened: the second construction pier was lost.
-This time it was pressure from heavy ice floes that in February of 1904 dislodged the pier and swept away it and “the air compressor, the boiler, a section of the air shaft, four cylinder plates, the workmen’s quarters, some cement, broken stone, sand, and small tools.”
+This time it was pressure from heavy ice floes that in February 1904 dislodged the pier and swept away it and “the air compressor, the boiler, a section of the air shaft, four cylinder plates, the workmen’s quarters, some cement, broken stone, sand, and small tools.”

-Upon completion, the Lighthouse Board gave the following description of the lighthouse:
+After completion of the work in February 1904, the Lighthouse Board gave the following description of the lighthouse:

+The lower part consists of a wooden caisson, 32 feet square and 13 feet high, which was provided with a working chamber and air shaft for carrying on the operation of sinking the structure by the pneumatic process.
+These spaces were subsequently filled with concrete.
+On the roof of the caisson rests a cast-iron foundation cylinder, 30 feet in diameter and 51 feet in height, expanding near the top, which is 18 feet above the water, into a trumpet shape.
+This cylinder is mainly filled with concrete, spaces being left for cellar and two cisterns.
 Surmounting the foundation cylinder is an octagonal brick dwelling, 2 stories high, with a mansard roof, supporting a lantern deck with railing and an 8-sided lantern.
 A gallery surrounds the house, accessible from the water by means of two sets of ladders, and on it are placed steel davits, boat-hoisting apparatus, and the like.
 The new light was shown for the first time on April 24, 1905.
 It is of the fourth order, illuminating the entire horizon, and flashing white and red, alternately, at intervals of 20 seconds.
 A bell is struck by machinery a double blow every 15 seconds during thick or foggy weather.

-In 1938 Point No Point Lighthouse became fully automated, though this did not mean that it was soon bereft of keepers.
+In 1938, Point No Point Lighthouse became fully automated, though this did not mean that it was soon bereft of keepers.
 A crew of coastguardsmen remained at the lighthouse until 1962, when it was finally converted to unmanned operation.
-Only three manned lighthouses remained on the Chesapeake after 1962: Lower Craighill Channel Front Light, Sandy Point Lighthouse and Thomas Point Shoal Lighthouse.
+Only three manned lighthouses remained on the Chesapeake after 1962: Lower Craighill Channel Front Light, Sandy Point Lighthouse, and Thomas Point Shoal Lighthouse.

 Lacking live-in maintenance workers, the station soon fell into disrepair.
 In 1988 and 1989, the Coast Guard refurbished the roof, lantern room, gallery railing and access ladders, and the caisson was sandblasted and given a new coat of paint.
 While the Coast Guard continued its efforts in the early 1990s, the Maryland Historical Trust reported that the interior of the structure was deteriorating.
 The floor in the first level had been covered with cement, but that on the second level was found to have rotted from excessive water damage.

-In April of 2001 the Coast Guard cutter Kennebec transported a load of pressure-treated wood and copper roofing to the station, as part of an effort to stem the tide of moisture damage.
+In April 2001 the Coast Guard cutter Kennebec transported a load of pressure-treated wood and copper roofing to the station, as part of an effort to stem the tide of moisture damage.
 A Coast Guard maintenance team from Baltimore replaced rotten structural floor beams and cut and installed new planking for the floor.
 To prevent further water intrusion, the workers also replaced the flat portion of the tower’s metal roof, which had been punctured in several places and was separating at its seams.